 Forms and Information

-The GOV.UK tribunal home page is here.
-Tribunal forms are linked from this page and include the appeal form itself [SEND35] and the Request For Change form [SEND7] The 2018 tribunal leaflet explaining how to appeal is here [SEND37] but it is somewhat out of date eg referring to 5 months and in-person hearings rather than video hearings which are now the norm.
-Corams has a page about Legal Aid for Education and Ipsea and SOS-SEN have useful starter pages.
+Tribunal forms are linked from this page and include the appeal form itself [SEND35] and the Request For Change form [SEND7] Corams has a page about Legal Aid for Education and Ipsea and SOS-SEN have useful starter pages.

 Right of Appeal

 Sections B, F and I are statutory and can be appealed to obtain a binding decision from tribunal.
-Sections A and E are non-statutory (Views and Outcomes) Sections C, D, G and H (health and care) can be joined to the appeal but the tribunal’s recommendations are non-binding in these areas.
-Related page https://edyourself.org/ehcp-format/ After the end of the National Trial in September 2021, appeals which include health or social care are now termed extended appeals.
+Sections A and E are non-statutory (Views and Outcomes) Sections C, D, G and H (health and care) can be joined to the appeal although the tribunal’s recommendations are non-binding in these areas.
+Appeals which include health or social care are called extended appeals.

 The SEND Tribunal service is free ie families do not have to pay to register an appeal although costs may be incurred in paying for professional reports and/or legal advice and representation.
 First-tier tribunal hearings are now all online.
-Obtaining a mediation certificate in lieu of actual mediation is generally the first step.
+Obtaining a mediation certificate in lieu of actual mediation is generally the first step and this involves contacting the specific SEND tribunal mediation company commissioned by the local authority.

 Tribunal Powers